leoparente/netbox-learning/CLUS-2024-CISCOU-2039/README.md

 # Integrating NetBox and Ansible with Catalyst Center and Meraki as part of a modern Network Automation Architecture

-A simple NetBox integration that shows how to automate devices managed by Cisco Catalyst Center and Meraki Cloud Controllers with Ansible.
+A simple integration to enable automation of devices managed by Cisco Catalyst Center and Meraki Cloud Controllers with Ansible, using inventory and device data from Netbox.

 This solution was presented by Rich Bibby at Cisco Live Las Vegas 2024 in the Cisco U. Theater - **Session ID CISCOU-2039**.